ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ### Community

-The **"Community*"" edition of the library is fully unlocked and the whole fluent testing API can be used for free.
-This edition is exclusively available only for individuals, open-source projects, startups and educational institutions.
+The **"Community"** edition of the library is fully unlocked, and the whole fluent testing API can be used for free.
+This version is exclusively available only for individuals, open-source projects, startups and educational institutions.

 - Perfect for every MVC application complying with the special terms
 - Completely free and unlimited
 - Developers can include [any package they prefer](/guide/packages.html)
 - Available only for individuals and special types of businesses and organizations
 - Fully featured edition
-- License code can be requested from [HERE](https://mytestedasp.net/Core/Mvc#free-usage-modal) for free
+- License codes can be requested from [HERE](https://mytestedasp.net/Core/Mvc#free-usage-modal) for free

 ### Trial